-12 See the Study Guide for the form of examination and method of assessment for each course.
+7 See the Study Guide for the form of examination, the method of assessment, the teaching and examination period, contact hours and the admission requirements for each course.

-13 For an overview of Medisign-specific electives, see this website.
+8 For an overview of Medisign-specific electives, see this website.

 Article 4aaa - Composition of the 2018 Master SPD Variant for Engineers